Child Support Modification and Enforcement

 There are many reasons that can necessitate a modification of a divorce decree even after it is final.
 In general, the court will require a significant change in circumstances to modify a previously entered final decree.
 This usually amounts to at least a 20 percent difference in the child support obligations, either higher or lower.
 Also, the previous order must have been entered at least three years prior to the modification.
 It is important to remember that the primary factor that the court will look at is the child’s best interest, not necessarily that of the parents.
 All of that notwithstanding, if there are extreme circumstances, the court has the authority to grant a modification at any time.

 Other issues such as custody, visitation, and spousal maintenance can be modified as well in addition to child support payments.
-All of these issues can be somewhat complex, however, especially in regards to jurisdiction, and I would encourage anyone seeking a modification of a divorce decree to consult a lawyer before taking action.
+All of these issues can be somewhat complex, however, especially in regards to jurisdiction, and I would encourage anyone seeking a modification of a divorce decree to consult Divorce Lawyers before taking action.
 Here are some of the most common questions in regards to custody modification and enforcement:

 Why would I change my court orders?